Best Montessori Toys for 2-Year-Olds: 8 Worth Buying

 What toys are best for a 2-year-old's development?

-Open-ended wooden toys that encourage problem-solving and fine motor skills: stacking toys, shape sorters, simple puzzles (4-8 pieces), threading/lacing activities, and basic building blocks.
+Open-ended toys that encourage problem-solving, movement, language, and fine motor skills: blocks, stacking toys, shape sorters, simple puzzles, threading or lacing activities, block crayons, and practical-life tools.
 Avoid battery-operated toys that do the playing for the child.

 What should I avoid when buying toys for a 2-year-old?